Business Office Administration

 Hands-on training to become knowledgeable about multiple office equipment found throughout business offices.

-12 Lecture Hours
+Microsoft PowerPoint 12 Lecture Hours 12 Practicum Hours

 Students will learn slide layout and different views, enter data, create slide shows, insert other application objects, save, open, print and show presentations.

-Human Resources Generalist Track 48 Lecture Hours 48 Practicum Hours
+Human Resources Generalist Track 60 Lecture Hours 60 Practicum Hours

 Students will learn entry level Human Resources support skills such as understanding H.R. policies, equal employment, technological changes, employee recruiting and hiring practices, pay and benefits administration, Labor Laws, Employee rights, administering personnel policies and the role and risk of social media in H.R.

-12 Lecture Hours
+Career Development 12 Lecture Hours 12 Practicum Hours

-12 Practicum Hours
+Receptionist 12 Lecture Hours 12 Practicum Hours

 Students will learn real world work skills in answering telephones, operating multiple lines, routing and screening calls, greeting visitors, handling in-company mail and packages, updating appointment calendars, preparing travel vouchers, providing information to company visitors and employees.
 Students will learn specific duties of an Office Clerk, such as maintaining payroll records, taking inventory, filing, entering data into the computer, and operating various office equipment such as photocopiers, fax machines, and scanners.